zeroc-ice/ice/csharp/README.md

 failure, the tests abort with `failed`.

 On Windows, `allTests.py` executes by default the tests for .NET Framework 4.5.
-In order to execute the tests for a target framework that implements .NET Standard 2.0, add the `--netframework` option with the moniker of a target framework used to build the tests.
+In order to execute the tests with .NET Core framework add the `--dotnetcore` option.
 For example:
 ```
-python allTests.py --netframework netcoreapp2.0
+python allTests.py --dotnetcore
 ```

 ## NuGet Package